hirosystems/connect/.changeset/afraid-animals-juggle.md

 '@stacks/connect': patch
 ---

-Adds support for testnet on WalletConnect wallet
+Add support for testnet with WalletConnect wallets